Zinecard Side Effects

 Note: This document contains side effect information about dexrazoxane.
 Some of the dosage forms listed on this page may not apply to the brand name Zinecard.

 For the Consumer

 Applies to dexrazoxane: intravenous powder for solution

 Along with its needed effects, dexrazoxane (the active ingredient contained in Zinecard) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dexrazoxane:More common
+Check with your doctor or nurse immediately if any of the following side effects occur while taking dexrazoxane:More common

 - Bluish color

 - chest pain

 - cold hands and feet

 - pain, redness, or swelling in the arm or leg